The Generalist World Pod

 Links:

-Where to find Alison
+Where to find Ece

 Where to find Milly

-- Linkedin: https://www.linkedin.com/in/milly-tamati/
+- LinkedIn: https://www.linkedin.com/in/milly-tamati/

 - Website: http://www.millytamati.com/